How to make homemade magnesium oil from scratch! The recipe is super simple and inexpensive.

 Helps with Headaches and Migraines

-Balanced Blood Sugar
+Maintain Healthy Blood Sugar Levels

-DIY Magnesium Oil Spray Recipe
+DIY Magnesium Oil Spray

-Other Natural Sources
+Other Natural Sources of Magnesium

 - Pumpkin seeds